SalomePlatform/jobmanager/doc/jobmanager_gui.rst

   **Create wizard page 3**

-The fourth page (see :ref:`figure_jobmanager_job_workflow_3`) permits to define the batch parameters related to the job.
-It's mandatory to define the *Remote work directory* that is the directory where the job will be executed.
-Note that if a work directory is defined for the selected resource, the work directory for the job will be created as a subdirectory of the resource work directory by default.
-The name of this subdirectory will contain the current date and time.
-Of course, you can override this default value.
-Input files defined in page 4 will be copied in this work directory.
-You also have to define the maximum duration (set 0 hours and 0 minutes to use the default value for the queue), the amount of memory needed and the number of processors/cores of the job.
+The fourth page (see :ref:`figure_jobmanager_job_workflow_3`) allows to define the resource requirements and limits for the job.
+You can define the maximum duration (set 0 hours and 0 minutes to use the default value for the queue), the amount of memory needed (per node or per core if the batch manager supports it), the number of processors/cores for the job, and whether it should use nodes exclusively (not sharing them with other jobs).

 .. _figure_jobmanager_job_workflow_3: